 Hospitality Management Courses in Canada

 No property can be profitable without clean rooms and efficient housekeeping operations.
-Learn what it takes to manage this important department.
-This course provides a thorough overview, from the big picture of hiring and retaining a quality staff, planning and organizing, to the technical details for cleaning each area of the hotel.
+Learn what it takes to manage this vital department.
+This course provides a thorough overview, from the big picture of hiring and retaining quality staff, planning and organizing, to the technical details for cleaning each hotel area.
 Practical information from industry experts makes the contents of this course immediately applicable to your job situation.